farshidtz/wot-discovery-testing/directory/README.md

 # WoT Discovery Testing
 Test suite for [W3C WoT Discovery](https://www.w3.org/TR/wot-discovery/) APIs.

-The final report is printed to the standard output as well as to `./report.csv` file.
+The test results are printed to standard output.
+The test report is written to a file in csv format.

 ## Run
 CLI Arguments: